IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

 From the Cognos Analytics main dashboard, select the `+` icon in the lower left corner and select `Data module`.

-From the file selection dialog, select the two `CSV` files related to new credit applications.
+From the file selection dialog, select the original German credit risk data we used to create the machine learning model, and the two files related to new credit applications.
 In this example, the file names are:

 * `german_credit_model_data.csv` - the original data set used to create our scoring model.
 * `german_credit_new_apps_data.csv` - new credit applications that are to be scored.